zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 For this assignment, I do not recommend installing Hadoop on your local machine as per instructions provided by the instructor since it will take tons of time to firgure out useless version errors :(

-I suggest working on this assignmnet using docker(I am using Windows) with MapReduce and using Java instead of python as programming language( FYI: I could not manage to get python work on Docker...So do not waste time to try that LOL)
+If you use Windows, I suggest working on this assignmnet using docker with MapReduce and using Java instead of python as programming language
+(FYI: I could not manage to get python work on Docker...So do not waste time to try that LOL)

 Relevent Links: